 He was fired at the end of the 2001 season.
 After 2 seasons as an ESPN analyst, the Arizona Cardinals hired him as head coach in 2004.
 His 1st 2 years with them were struggles, but the 2006 season began with the opening of the University of Phoenix Stadium, the drafting of Heisman Trophy-winning quarterback Matt Leinart, and the signing of Pro Bowl running back Edgerrin James.

-After beating the 49ers in the opening game, Denny must have though the early Northwestern days had returned: The Cards lost 8 straight, 3 maddeningly close: 16-14 to the St. Louis Rams, 23-20 to the Kansas City Chiefs, and 24-23 to the Chicago Bears on Monday Night Football.
+After beating the 49ers in the opening game, Denny must have though the early Northwestern days had returned: The Cards lost 8 straight, 3 of them maddeningly close: 16-14 to the St. Louis Rams, 23-20 to the Kansas City Chiefs, and 24-23 to the Chicago Bears on Monday Night Football.

 The Cards forced 6 turnovers, but blew a 20-point lead and lost the game, and Denny, a man who rarely lost his temper, did so in the postgame press conference, making himself a legend for people who might not have even remembered his name, but they remember this tirade:

 The Bears are what we thought they were.
 They're what we thought they were.
 We played them in preseason.
 Who the hell takes a third game of the preseason like it's bullshit?
 Bullshit!
 We played them in the third game.
 Everybody played three quarters.
 The Bears are who we THOUGHT they were!
 That's why we took the damn field!
 Now if you want to crown them, then crown their ass!
 But they are who we thought they were!
 And we let 'em off the hook!